Nic30/hwtHls/doc/index.rst

 After this point we do have a complete HWT netlist which can be translated to VHDL/SystemVerilog/SystemC using standard HWT functions.

-In various tools the problem of SSA to RTL translation and the problem of synchronization resolution is accessed differently.
+In various tools the problem of SSA to RTL translation and the problem of synchronization resolution is addressed differently.
 For example:

-* [ctoverilog][ahaHLS] - uses a Verilog template hardcoded in backend.
+* [ctoverilog][ahaHLS] - Uses a Verilog template hardcoded in backend.

 * [LegUp] - Also depends on rendering of templates.
 However in the case of [LegUp] there is larger variety of primitives compare to [ctoverilog] ranging from various sychronization elements to a PPL and DSP instances.
 However interfaces synchoronization types as well as the type of control implementation in the circuit is limited to the style defined in the compiler backend.